Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 - We're still going to use React for our front-end.
 In a folder that will hold your _whole_ project, create a react app and call it 'client', or 'front-end'.
 In the same root project folder, create another folder called 'server', or 'back-end'.
 These will eventually need to be deployed seperately, but we want them all together for development.

 - The create-react-app package automatically initalizes a local git repository for you.
 Our first step will be to delete it!
-This is because we actually want git to track the _whole_ project, not just the React files. **cd** into your 'client' folder, and run:
+This is because we actually want one git repository for our _whole_ project. **cd** into your `client` and run:

 ```
 rm -rf .git
 ```

-- This should remove the .git file from your React folder.
-In Windows, you can also manually delete the hidden .git file in Windows Explorer.
+- This should remove the `.git` file from your React folder.
+In Windows, you can also manually delete the hidden `.git` file in Windows Explorer.
 Once you've removed it, **cd** back into your root folder and initialize a new repository.
 Now Git is tracking the project from the root level.
-Create a .gitignore file and add the line **node_modules/**.
-This will ignore all sub-folders of node_modules, since we will have them in both our 'client' and 'server'.
+Create a `.gitignore` and add the line `node_modules/`.
+This will ignore all sub-folders of node_modules, since we will have them in both our `client` and `server`.

 ## MongoDB Setup